rcalix1/notebookLM/README.md

 * NotebookLM (Google NotebookLM) is a research and note-taking online tool developed by Google Labs
 * it uses artificial intelligence (AI), specifically Google Gemini, to assist users in interacting with their documents.
+* goal is  to assist users in interacting with their documents.
+* It can generate summaries, explanations, and answers based on content uploaded by users
+* It also includes "Audio Overviews", which summarizes documents in a conversational, podcast-like format
+* Google describes it as a "virtual research assistant"
+* released in September 2024, gained media attention for its ability to condense complex documents into engaging podcasts
+*

 ## Business Topics